deanveloper/weebsocket/README.md

 # weebsocket (WIP, not functional)

-Zig Websocket Client (maybe Server one day)
+Zig Websocket Client (maybe Server one day).
+Does not implement any WebSocket extensions at the moment.

+## Features

+- Zero-alloc after initial handshake
+- API somewhat reminescent of `std.http`
+- Passes all autobahn tests (except compression)
+  - Compression one day...?

 ## Add to your Project